jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In 1945 America held the world's largest and best manufacturing base.
 Within a generation, it was sold by antagonists to buy themselves more time.
 China was seen as the promised land.
 A country so populated it could seemingly supply the cheap labor and market needed to keep the era of mass-production alive forever.

 Left and Right politicians agreed.
 Unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
 Bureaucratic creep and rising debt were ignored.
-Free-trade was Left and Rights answer to Main Street's money problems, even when it meant selling off Main Street.
+Free-trade was Left and Rights answer to Main Street's money problems, even when it meant selling off Main Street (note, in college I had two jobs outsourced).

 But, no matter how cheap we make Industrial Age living, it's still outdated.
 Nature demands adaption, not replication.
 We don't win the game by replaying bygone ages.
 We win by continually evolving technology and ourselves.
-That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, craftsmen, and technicians.
+That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, makers, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America."
 Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
-Also, having a vibrant industrial base makes it far easier to respond to wars, famines, and pandemics.
+Also, having a vibrant industrial base makes it far easier to respond to wars, famines, and yes, pandemics too.

-I smile, thinking of all those bakers, tailors, designers, engineers, and repairmen happily working on a new empowered Main Street.
+I smile, thinking of all those bakers, tailors, designers, craftsmen, and repairmen happily working on a new empowered Main Street.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ConstantThinErin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _A tale of two ruling philosophies.
 As Left and Right were selling itself to keep the past alive, China was pressing itself forward.
 This is America's manufacturing centres versus and China's over the past 50 years, Credit [Tech Insider](https://www.youtube.com/watch?v=ce_6oZEB9Gw), and [Pion](https://www.youtube.com/watch?v=SfLclErvMmM)._

 ## New and Old Societies As Seen in Celebrities

 New technology is already changing our society.
 By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
-Like a person holding a two-way radio in a life raft, we have our say.
+Like a person holding a two-way radio in a life raft, we now have our say when we need it.

 An example of this freedom is celebrities.
 We'll always celebrate the people we look up to.
 But, in the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.

 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."

 Personally, I follow Sailing La Vagabonde, Adam Savage's Tested, Linus Tech Tips, Kings and Generals, Historia Civilis, BatmanRealAccount, Invicta, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, RealEngineering, Dr. Becky.
 I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.